Flexpa Link

 Some recommendations may be less applicable to your workflow.

-#Explain the benefit to the user
+#Explain the benefit

 Your UI should tell the user why they want to use Flexpa and the value they get from linking their payer.